This article explains, among other things:

 Lemons: 53 mg

-The higher the daily dose of vitamin C, the lower the risk of developing gout - especially acerola18 stands out here with its immensely high vitamin C content.
+The higher the daily dose of vitamin C, the less the risk of getting the risk - especially the Acerola 18 Stands out here with its immensely high vitamin C content.

-In a study conducted over 20 years, fewer people who consumed more than 1,500 mg of vitamin C per day developed gout than those who consumed less than 500 mg per day.
+In a study of over 20 years of fewer people, who had increased more than 1,500 mg of vitamin C every day than those who consumed less than 500 mg per day.

 Cherries against gout

 Cherries help against gout.
-This is proven by a study in which 633 people suffering from gout were followed for a year.19
+This is evidenced by a study in which people suffered from gout over a year.
+19

-People who ate cherries over a period of 2 days had a 35% lower risk of a gout attack - compared to people who did not consume cherries.
+Those who ate cherries over a period of 2 days had a 35% lower risk of a gout attack - compared to the people who did not consume cherries.

-Another study investigated these results further and was also able to establish a positive correlation between the consumption of tart cherry juice and the reduction of uric acid levels in the blood.20
+Another study continued to get to the bottom of these results and was also able to determine a positive correlation between the consumption of sour cherry juice and the sinking of the uric acid level in the blood.
+20

-The DASH diet is often mentioned in combination with gout.
-DASH stands for "Dietary Approaches to Stop Hypertension".
-A diet that aims to sustainably reduce high blood pressure.
+The Dash diet is often mentioned in combination with gout.
+Dash stands for "Dietary Approaches to Stop Hypertension".
+A diet that aims to sustainably reduce the high blood pressure.

-The reason why this form of nutrition - the DASH diet has less to do with classic diets - helps against gout is that it focuses primarily on fruit and vegetables.
-These are precisely the foods that do not raise uric acid levels too much.
+The reason why this form of nutrition - the Dash diet has less to do with classic diets - helps against gout is that fruit and vegetables are particularly in the foreground.
+The foods that do not raise the uric acid level too much.

-The DASH diet is a huge topic in itself, which is beyond the scope of this article.
+The Dash diet is a huge topic in itself, which would go beyond the framework of this article.

-While a low-purine diet is crucial to controlling the symptoms of gout, there are situations where patients may also need a high-calorie diet.
-High calorie diet is particularly useful for people who are underweight or need extra calories to meet their energy needs without having to consume large amounts of food.
+While a purinity diet is crucial to control the symptoms of gout, there are situations in which patients may also need high -caloric diet.
+High -caloric food is particularly useful for people who suffer from underweight Or need additional calories to cover your energy requirement without having to consume large amounts of food.

-However, when choosing high-calorie foods, it is important to choose foods that are rich in healthy fats, complex carbohydrates and high-quality proteins, but remain low in purines.
+At the Selection of liquid food However, it is important to choose food that are rich in healthy fats, complex carbohydrates and high-quality proteins, but remain low in the purine content.

-High calorie diets such as the drinkable meals from Saturo can offer an ideal solution here.
-The specially developed drinks from Saturo not only provide a high calorie count, but are also designed to provide the body with all essential nutrients - from proteins and carbohydrates to lipids and fiber, as well as a full spectrum of vitamins and minerals.
-This makes them a practical option for anyone who wants to supplement their diet without unnecessarily increasing their purine levels.
+High -caloric nutritional forms such as the astronaut food of Saturo can offer an ideal solution here.
+The specially developed drinks of Saturo not only provide a high calorie number, but are also designed to provide the body comprehensively with all essential nutrients - from proteins to carbohydrates to lipids and fiber as well as a complete spectrum of vitamins and minerals.
+This makes you a practical option for everyone who wants to complement your diet without unnecessary increasing your purine level.